camunda/camunda-docs-manual/content/webapps/tasklist/dashboard.md

 If you are searching for a variable of type string, which has a numeric, boolean or null value, you have to wrap the value in single quotes (e.g `'93288'` or `'NULL'`).

+Furthermore, you can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
+You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.

 # Task View